mozaik-association/mozaik/docs/email-marketing.md

 All communication failures must be recorded in the application.
 This information is visible on the record of each contact.
 If a contact does not receive an email sent, a communication failure will be recorded on his card.
 !!! info inline end "Info"

-    After a certain number of errors, the contact can be placed in a blacklist in order to not continue to send him emails, letters or calls that he will not receive.
+    After a certain number of errors, the contact can be placed in a blacklist in order to not continue to send him emails that he will not receive.

 - Postal returns: must be manually encoded
 - Electronic returns: records are automatic